blackducksoftware/hub/openshift/README.md

 kubectl create secret HUB_POSTGRES_ADMIN_PASSWORD --from-file=admin_pwd.txt
 ```

-Then, for your webapp and jobrunner pod specifications, modify the env. section as follows:
+Then, for your webapp, scan, and jobrunner pod specifications, modify the env. section as follows:
 ```
         image: hub-webapp:4.0.0
         env: